 The resident will be expected to conduct a longitudinal research project over the course of the training experience.
 A final manuscript suitable for publication in a peer-reviewed journal is required for residency graduation.
 Presentation of interim or final results at a professional meeting is strongly encouraged.

-Finally, the resident will be required to complete a medication use evaluation at UMMC in the area of solid organ transplant.
+Additionally, the resident will be required to complete a medication use evaluation at UMMC in the area of solid organ transplant.

-Leadership & Professional Development Experiences
+Leadership and Professional Development Experiences

 The resident will also participate in the following longitudinal activities: